There are many ways you can get involved with the IoF, including job vacancies, volunteering, mentoring, blogging, or speaking at an event.

 Did you know you can volunteer at our flagship event, the UK's largest event for fundraising professionals, Fundraising Convention?
-Applications for Fundraising Convention are open until Friday 13th April!
+Nominations are closed for 2018 but look out for next year's event!

 Are you looking to share a fundraising campaign, or debate something that has or hasn't worked?
 We are often looking for those in the sector and outside to feature at our events.
 If you have an interesting topic, and would like to know how this can fit with the IoF conference programme, please send your enquiry to Wendy Maitland, Event Programme Manager: WendyM@institute-of-fundraising.org.uk

 The IoF blog is a space for influential voices from the charity sector to comment on topical fundraising issues, explore new fundraising ideas, highlight fundraising success stories, share expertise and more.
 You can get involved!